-PM Modi to inaugurate multi-storeyed flats for Members of Parliament
+PM Modi inaugurates multi-storeyed flats for Members of Parliament

-New Delhi, Nov 23: Prime Minister Narendra Modi will inaugurate multi-storeyed flats, which have come in place of old bungalows, here for members of Parliament on November 23 via video-conferencing.
+New Delhi, Nov 23: Prime Minister Narendra Modi inaugurated multi-storeyed flats, which have come in place of old bungalows, for members of Parliament on November 23 via video-conferencing.

 A PMO statement on Saturday said that these flats are located at Dr B D Marg in the national capital.
 Eight old bungalows, which were more than 80 years old, have been redeveloped to construct these 76 flats.